sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Celebrity Mementos**

 1. A packet of fanmail from your most fervent supporters.
-2. An article of clothingósocks, undergarment, or the likeóthat you refuse to perform without wearing.
+2. An article of clothing√≥socks, undergarment, or the like√≥that you refuse to perform without wearing.
 3. The small pet that kept you company on tour or set.
 4. A letter from someone claiming to be a distant relation, asking for assistance.
 5. An outlandish, iconic costume you often performed in and are always recognized while wearing.
 6. A letter criticizing your early work that you keep as spiteful inspiration.
 7. A fantastically-crafted, non-magical tool of your trade, such as a spatula, instrument, or accessory.
-8. A tattoo you got on a whim that youíre beginning to suspect has great significance.
+8. A tattoo you got on a whim that you√≠re beginning to suspect has great significance.
-9. A half-finished manuscript, song, or concept that could relaunch your careeróif only you could find the inspiration to finish it.
+9. A half-finished manuscript, song, or concept that could relaunch your career√≥if only you could find the inspiration to finish it.
 10. A glowing review of your work from a respected critic.

 ## Clone